Rabbit Care Essentials

 The vaccine: The RHDV2 vaccine (Medgene) is available through exotic veterinarians and organizations like the House Rabbit Society.
 Rabbits need an initial dose followed by a booster, then annual revaccination.

 I administer RHDV vaccinations as part of my volunteer work at the House Rabbit Society in Richmond, California.
-If your rabbit hasn’t been vaccinated, I strongly recommend scheduling an appointment with an exotic vet in the Bay Area.
+Giving those subcutaneous injections and knowing each one could save a rabbit’s life — it’s one of the most rewarding things I do.
+If your rabbit hasn’t been vaccinated, please don’t wait.
+Schedule an appointment with an exotic vet in the Bay Area.

 Common Health Issues to Watch For